bobbrowning/track-n-trace/README.md

 ##   Control file

   This is a csv file.
-Data items are as follows.
-All are optional but omit the level or put in a level that is not in the priority list and there will be no trace.
+Data items are listed below.
+All are optional,  but if you omit the level or put in a level that is not in the priority list there will be no trace.

   The only essential item is the level.
 Most of the time the text file will just contain one word, e.g.

            norm

-   Fo normal level of tracing.
+   For normal level of tracing.
 To switch traces off  just delete or rename the file.
 But for finer control you have a number of options, from outputting every trace call in your system down to just one single call.

 ###   Line 1
 ```